Terms and conditions

 By instructing Elvinger in whatever form, including but not limited by signing an engagement letter, the client agrees to be bound by these terms.

-These terms may be altered or overridden in whole or in part through specific provisions in the engagement letter or special written terms agreed with a client.
+These terms may be altered or overridden in whole or in part through specific provisions (other than clause 13) in the engagement letter or special written terms agreed with a client.
 Unless an engagement letter or special written terms amend or override one of the provisions of these terms, the terms apply in full to any relationship with a client.

 The terms may be amended from time to time at Elvinger's sole discretion and the latest version of the terms shall prevail.